 Certain mountaineers have pushed merino wool’s legendary limits by wearing a single outfit for months at a time while hiking through the wilderness, never changing or washing their clothing at all.
 And although I wouldn’t go that far, it means you won’t have to worry too much about skipping laundry for an extra day or two.

 And if you get stuck doing a sink wash, it’ll dry faster than cotton.
 Maybe not quite overnight, depending on the thickness of the fabric (and you’ll want it to be thoroughly dry to prevent that weird wet wool smell), but it’ll happen quickly enough to make hand washing a realistic option.
-It also means you don’t need that many of them, which offsets the cost of buying a few, and reduces pack size, enabling minimalist travel.
+It also means you don’t need that many of them, which offsets the cost of buying a few, and reduces pack size, so you can travel with just one bag.

 Temperature regulation and absorption also place merino wool in a class of its own.
 Weather and climate fluctuations happen all the time, and without a warm and cozy house to go back to, you’ll be stuck with whatever gear you brought along with you.
 Backpackers need versatile, reliable gear that’ll work in whatever situation they might encounter, and merino wool’s temperature regulation and moisture control mean it’ll handle chilly evenings and hot weather hikes equally well, and far better than alternatives.